galaktor/raph.es/content/blog/alcohol.md

 Most or all of the above could also be said about smoking.
 If you don't smoke, you probably shouldn't be drinking for the same reason.
 Smoking is bad for you?
 Tastes horrible?
 Expensive?
 An excuse to socialize with other smokers?
 A bad example for kids?
 Check, check, check, check, check.

 I'm *that guy* who orders a pot of tea at the bar.
-I'm not drinking water because I'm driving - I'm the dedicated driver because I don't drink.
+I'm don't do so because I *have* to drive.
+I'm the dedicated driver because I don't drink.

 Get over it.